AshanLakshitha16763/Smart_Governing_Portal/smart_governing_portal/README.md

 samples, guidance on mobile development, and a full API reference.

-You can see three dd=ifferent dart files in responsive folder as desktop, mobile, and tablet. each one is dedicated for the develop web site according to the respective device/display sizes
+You can see three dd=ifferent dart files in responsive folder as desktop, mobile, and tablet. each one is dedicated for the develop web site according to the respective device/display sizes.